mckennapsean/dissertation/content/03-framework.md

-The _deploy_ activity and its final visualization system are often constructed using methods from the field of software engineering and user experience engineering, with a focus of supporting target users utilizing the tool in a real-world situation.
+The _deploy_ activity and its final visualization system are often constructed using methods from the field of software engineering and user experience engineering, with a focus on supporting target users utilizing the tool in a real-world situation.
 Thus, the visualization system must touch on decisions made at the algorithm level of the nested model, in addition to other decisions that are not necessarily about the visualization design itself, such as